NF02/virt-manager-easy-installer/README.md

 privileges via the `sudo` command, in case this utility is not installed the script will not work.
 - Another requirement is Systemd Init.

+## Void Linux ##
+There is a version of the script designed for Void Linux, as it uses Runit instead of Systemd, so a rewrite was mandatory.